hyphz/nextMusic/README.md

 `<delta-time> $82 <ll> <hh>` Set the instrument (amplitude table) address to $hhll.

+`<delta-time> $83` Disables maintenance on this voice.
+This means no new notes will sound and envelopes won't play.
+You'd probably usually use this after playing a rest to make the voice go silent, but if you want a continuously sounding uniform tone that takes no CPU time to maintain, who am I to say you're wrong?

 ### Amplitude Tables (Instruments)

 An Instrument currently is represented by a series of three addresses: